← Back to Learning Hub

 Herbal Tea 8 oz (237 ml) 0 mg 0 mg

-It is a critical point of clarification that "herbal teas" are, botanically, not teas.
-Beverages such as Chamomile, Peppermint, and Rooibos are "tisanes"—infusions made from botanicals other than the Camellia sinensis plant.8
+It is a critical point of clarification that "herbal teas" are, botanically, not "true teas".
+Beverages such as Chamomile, Peppermint, and Rooibos are "tisanes"—infusions made from botanicals other than the Camellia sinensis plant.

 Section 3: Deconstructing the Leaf: The True Determinants of Caffeine

-The wide variability in caffeine content, even within the same tea category, is explained by factors in the field, long before brewing.
+The wide variability in caffeine content is explained by factors in the field, long before brewing.
 The common myths about processing are less important than the plant's botany and agricultural conditions.

 3.1 The Oxidation Myth: Debunking "Black Tea Has More Caffeine"